-"We believe investing in these projects will benefit our communities for generations to come," Kelly continued.
 "Our employees also care about each other at a personal level; at a company picnic in July, they donated more than $10,000 of their own money to support a coworker's niece battling cancer.
-Our employees are passionate about supporting the community we live in."
+Our employees are passionate about supporting the community we live in," Kelly continued.

-During her appearance, Governor Lujan Grisham announced a new research partnership between the state government's New Mexico Environment Department and New Mexico State University to create a produced water research consortium to explore uses for the wastewater in and out of the oil and natural gas industry.
+New Mexico Governor Lujan Grisham, who also spoke at the conference, announced a new research partnership between the state government's New Mexico Environment Department and New Mexico State University to create a produced water research consortium to explore uses for the wastewater in and out of the oil and natural gas industry.

-"New Mexico's innovation in this area is and will continue to be the envy of other states," Lujan Grisham said.
+"New Mexico's innovation in this area is and will continue to be the envy of other states," Governor Grisham said.